 People were not all fully able to be involved with planning and reviewing their own care and making decisions about how they liked their needs met.
 Guidelines were in place to help staff ensure any behavioural needs were responded to.
-People had 'My behaviour support needs' in their care files.
-This information included triggers to behaviour, behaviours displayed and response and specific guidelines in managing these behaviours.
+People had a 'My behaviour support plan' in their care files.
+This information included triggers and behaviours displayed.
+It also held the response and specific guidelines in managing these behaviours.
 This helped staff respond to people's behavioural needs in situations where they may require additional support by showing staff the approach and response required to assist people.
 Staff knew when people were upset or becoming anxious and staff followed written guidance to support people.
-For example, one person had guidelines for staff to assist them when they became anxious.
-The staff's quick response helped this person to avoid becoming anxious.
-A healthcare professional had recorded on a survey returned to the service; "There is an improvement in [...] communication and behaviour.
-His behaviour has settled."
-Another professional had recorded under what the service does well; "Understanding individual needs and adapting services to respond to changes in needs."
-A relative said; "They adapt to the individual and not fit them into a mould."
+For example, one person had guidelines for staff to assist them when they became upset.
+Staff told us how they responded quickly to calm this person to avoid them becoming too anxious or upset.